 At least one parent must remain in each bullpen (e.g. 7-8 Boys) at all times

 Ribbon writers shall be responsible for placing the completed ribbon labels on the appropriate award and placing them into a box for the appropriate team.
 Ribbons should be placed in two separate boxes and given to each team at the end of the meet.
-Unlike other positions, most of this work occurs in the 2nd half, through the end of the meet and occasionally will need to be completed Friday morning.
+Unlike other positions, most of this work occurs in the 2nd half, through the end of the meet.
 Ribbons are distributed at Friday practice.

 Home Meets Only/Veteran Parent - Announces via microphone which events are currently swimming, are behind the blocks next in line to swim, and in the holding area ready to move to the blocks.
 Is also responsible for changing the event & heat board or flip chart to reflect the current event being swum.
 The announcer may also be responsible for announcing winners of contest held occasionally to reward swimmer’s achievements.